demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-app-list

 ***
 List apps.
-An App owns Scan Configs, Schedules, Scans, and Vulnerabilities.
-Mainly used to understand vulnerabilities and scan config outputs.
-If a app_id is given, the command will return the information about the wanted app.
+An app owns scan configurations, schedules, scans, and vulnerabilities.
+Mainly used to understand vulnerabilities and scan configuration outputs.
+If an app_id is given, the command will return the information about the specific app.

 #### Base Command